 As you may know, at the beginning of each rally an offensive player serves the ball into the opponent's court.
-Serving is putting the ball into play by throwing it into the air and hitting it into the opponent's court over the net.
+Serving is the action of putting the ball into play by hitting it into the opponent's court over the net.
 It is important to know the different rules regarding a serve in volleyball.

 When Do Teams Serve?

 After each point is scored, there is a serve.
 If the point is scored by the serving team, the same player on the same team serves the ball.
 If the point is scored by the receiving team, the next player in the rotation on the other team serves the ball.

 Can You Score On A Serve?

 Absolutely!
 If the receiving team fails to receive the ball on a serve, the serving team scores a point.
 This is called an ace.
 Aces are usually recorded in the box score and are desired by any team as the team will gain a point without having to play defense.

 There is a service area about ten feet wide and behind the end line.
 Players are not allowed to cross or touch the end line before making contact with the ball, otherwise a foot fault will be called and a point will be awarded to the other team.

 The rules of serving the ball are as follows: